Accelerating the Search for Superconductors Using Machine Learning: Descriptors from QSD's and Engineered features

 The three golden descriptors of Quantum Structural diagrams are: (a) Weighted average of metallic electronegativity difference ($\overline{\Delta \chi}$), (b) Weighted average of orbital radii difference ($\overline{\Delta R}$) and (c) Weighted average of valence electron number ($\overline{N_v}$).
 It was successful in organizing crystal structure types of binary and ternary alloys \cite{Villars1987}, as well in identifying new quasicrystals \cite{Villars1986}.
 Villars et al. \cite{Villars1988} showed that for 60 known superconductors with \( T_{\textnormal{c}} \) $> 10 \text{K}$, these superconductors were found in one of the three islands in \( T_{\textnormal{c}} \) v/s $\overline{N_v}$ plane.
 The first island was dominated by the A15 compounds, the second by the borides, carbides and nitrides and the third one by the Cu-oxide, chevrel sulphide and selenide superconductors.
-Later, Rabe et al. \cite{Rabe1992} extended this analysis to 70 known superconductors at that time and showed a similar pattern.
+Later, Rabe et al. \cite{Rabe1992} extended this analysis to 70 known superconductors at that time and uncovered a similar pattern.
 Using Quantum Structural Diagrams, they uncovered that oxide ferroelectric materials were localized in a smaller region.
 This was significant because it was not merely a consequence of specific structural types but rather a reflection of the underlying chemical factors responsible for ferroelectricity.

-Inspired by these, we explore if these descriptors can be used with machine learning to predict critical temperature of superconductors.
+Furthermore, Balasubramanian et al.~\cite{Bala1989} provided a physical rationale for using electronegativity as a meaningful descriptor.
+They argue that superconductivity results from the unimpeded motion of Cooper pairs, which requires a near-zero net field, a condition that can hypothetically occur in flat lattice potentials.
+Since electronegativity governs how atoms attract electrons, it can serve as a proxy.
+Inspired by these, we explore if these descriptors can be used within machine learning models to predict critical temperature of superconductors.

 In the Quantum Structure Diagram schemes, descriptors of a binary compound ($\text{A}_{m}\text{B}_{n}$) with a normalized composition ($\text{A}_{x}\text{B}_{y}$) where $x = \frac{m}{m+n}$, $y = \frac{n}{m+n}$ , $x \leq y$ and $x + y = 1$ are defined as: